Your cart is empty

 Website: customs.go.kr/english

-Both agencies work in coordination, but their requirements are separate.
-Successful import requires compliance with both MFDS food safety standards AND Korea Customs trade regulations.
+Successful import requires compliance with both MFDS food safety standards and KCS trade regulations.
+MFDS clearance typically precedes customs release.

-MFDS oversees food safety for all imported food products, including coffee.
-Here's what Ethiopian coffee importers must comply with:
+MFDS oversees food safety for all imported food products.
+Ethiopian coffee must pass through a four-step compliance process.

-Before importing any food (including coffee), your Korean business entity must be registered as a food importer:
+Before importing any food, the Korean entity must register as a food importer with the local MFDS district office:

-Every shipment requires advance notification to MFDS before arrival:
+Every shipment requires advance notification to MFDS through the Import Food Information Management System (IFIMS):

-Ethiopian coffee must meet Korean food safety standards:
+Ethiopian coffee must meet Korean food safety standards, including the Positive List System (PLS) for pesticide residues introduced in 2019:

-After MFDS approval, cargo proceeds to customs clearance through Korea Customs Service:
+After MFDS approval, cargo proceeds to customs clearance through the Korea Customs Service.
+Korea's system is highly automated.

 | Requirement | Details |